storeforminecraft/sfom-docs/en/terms/ContentOperationsPolicy.md

 # Store for Minecraft : Content Operations Policy

-"Store for Mincraft" is a service provided by MadebyCompany ("Company", "We").
+"Store for Mincraft" is a service provided by Thymedesk ("Company", "We").
 We are managing our contents accoring to the followings in way to operate Store for Mincraft smooth and clean.